Explore the Outdoors!

 Cyanobacteria, also known as blue-green algae, are a type of bacteria that live in fresh and salt water environments.
 Cyanobacteria are often mistaken for plants because of this, but they are actually bacteria not plants.
 They are producers, meaning they produce their own food using photosynthesis.
 Because cyanobacteria can make their own energy through photosynthesis,…

-• What Decomposers Live In The Ocean?
-(With Examples!)
+• Decomposers In The Ocean?
+(Top 5 Examples Explained!)

-What Decomposers Live In The Ocean?
-(With Examples!)
+Decomposers In The Ocean?
+(Top 5 Examples Explained!)

 Decomposers play an equally important role in marine ecosystems as they do in land ecosystems and they are just as numerous and diverse!
 In the ocean, the most abundant decomposers are bacteria, marine worms, Echinoderms, Crustaceans and Mollusks.
 They all get their energy by breaking down dead organic matter that float around or fall to…

 • Do Tadpoles Eat Algae?
-(Answered and Explained!)
+Do They Eat Seaweed?

 Tadpoles are the larvae stage of frogs and they are too small to eat insects like grown up frogs do.
 Therefore they eat a variety of smaller particles floating around in the water or attached to surfaces that they can lick off!
 Tadpoles eat mostly microorganisms and they majority of these are algae and bacteria.…